j6c-001/Luxsin-X9-API/README.md

 # Luxsin-X9-API
 UNOFFICIAL details of the Luxsin X9 Pre-Amplifier HTTP API for building custom UIs

 WARNING - Be aware: The documentation below may be wrong.
 Usage could damage your device incLuding bricking it.
 I have used it without trouble.
-USE IT AR YOUR OWN RISK.
+USE IT AT YOUR OWN RISK.
 I would AVOID SENDING OUT-OF-BOUND settings I have no affiliation with the manufacturer etc.

 Thanks in advance for for making corrections!
 Happy building!